ydirson/xen-guest-agent/README.md

 ### Build requirements

-You need a Rust toolchain.
-Some of our dependencies require Rust 1.70 or later.
+You need a Rust 1.71 toolchain or later.

 Since the Cargo tool cannot be told about non-Rust dependencies, you have to install manually on your build machine: